perima/http-api-analytics-ingest/README.md

 # http-api-analytics-ingest

-A simple serverless AWS http API that stores transmitted messages in S3.
+A simple serverless http API using AWS Lambda and AWS API Gateway.
+Received analytic events are stored  in S3.

 # Deploy steps